Why you should care

-Misty Copeland made headlines this spring as the first African-American woman to be named principal dancer at American Ballet Theatre.
+Misty Copeland made headlines last year as the first African-American woman to be named principal dancer at American Ballet Theatre.
 Here’s our story from a year before that historic moment, in March of 2014.

 Misty Copeland’s legs are a hot topic on the Web these days.

 Arsenio Hall pointed this out when he hosted the groundbreaking ballerina on his show last week.
 And a quick Google search confirms that there is, indeed, quite a lot of online chatter about Copeland’s shapely gams, particularly since fitness wear company Under Armour announced an ad campaign featuring the American Ballet Theatre dancer — the ABT’s first African-American soloist in two decades.

 It doesn’t take more than a few minutes watching Copeland dance to understand what all the fuss is about.
 Those are some powerful limbs she’s sporting — the kind of thighs you could find on a track star, except that they go on forever.
 And as she pirouettes and pliés and jetés around the stage, they appear simultaneously light and lithe and yet strong as pistons, a mesmerizing display of physical movement.

 “As an artist,” Copeland explained to Hall, “these are my instruments,” kicking that famous pair of legs in the air for emphasis, with just a hint of sass.